desiredState/dStf/README.md

 ```

 #### .gitignore
-It is IMPORTANT to ensure you have the following entries in your repo's `.gitignore` file.
+It is **important** to ensure you have the following entries in your repo's `.gitignore` file.
 Missing these could lead to secrets being pushed to the remote.

 ```sh
 # Sensitive files.